nathanbumpus/Trinity-2.8.4-Marconi/annotations.md

 /home/nbumpus/shrimp/annotations/isoform/newblastfile.txt \
 /home/nbumpus/shrimp/trinity_out_dir/Trinity.fasta
 ```
-<p>We can now blast any data base we wish by downloading and building any data base we wish using the steps outlined in the assembly quality
+<p>We can now blast any data base we wish by downloading and building using the steps outlined in the assembly quality
 section.
 Once we get the new set of blast hits we can use the blastcoverage.sh script again to add annotations.
 Finally use the
 cat command to add the new annotations to the orignal annotations file like so</p>